kingakisielinska/kingakisielinska.github.io/docs/GitHub/adding-rep.md

 1. Open GitHub Desktop.
 2. Click **Repository** on the navigation bar.
 3. Select **Show in Finder** (MacOS) / **Open in Explorer** (Windows).
-4. Add the markdown files in this folder.
+4. Add the markdown files to this folder.
 5. Open GitHub Desktop.
-6. Open **Changes** tab and verify if the file uploaded.
+6. Open **Changes** tab and verify if the file is uploaded.

 ![vscoptions](/assets/images/changes.png)